Corporate Governance

 • Inorganic growth strategy

-• Activities of the ESG Committee and Other Committees
+• Activity status of the ESG Committee and other committees

 Governance-related